-- The 2016 AOWG Regulatory Guidance specifies a number of circumstances such as "mergers, acquisitions, changes in claim systems, the use of underwriting year data in the analysis"92 that present challenges to Appointed Actuaries, and notes that "regulators...are holding ongoing discussions regarding expectations."93 - The 2016 AOWG guidance also encourages Appointed Actuaries to consider whether a calendar year reconciliation of total paid losses (all accident years combined) "provides sufficient assurance of the integrity of the data used in the analysis."94 - COPLFR further recognizes there may be issues in the way in which claims are counted (e.g., per claim versus per occurrence, the availability of assumed claim counts, etc.) and notes that there is no requirement to audit the claim counts presented in Schedule P.
+- The 2018 AOWG Regulatory Guidance specifies a number of circumstances such as "mergers, acquisitions, changes in claim systems, and the use of underwriting year data in the analysis"94 that present challenges to Appointed Actuaries, and "encourages Appointed Actuaries to disclose reconciliation issues in the Actuarial Report."95 - The 2018 AOWG guidance also encourages Appointed Actuaries to consider whether acalendar year reconciliation of total paid losses (all accident years combined) "provides sufficient assurance of the integrity of the data used in the analysis..." - COPLFR further recognizes there may be issues in the way in which claims are counted (e.g., per claim versus per occurrence, the availability of assumed claim counts, etc.) and notes that there is no requirement to audit the claim counts presented in Schedule P.